ThePieBaker90/On-The-Rim/Psycasts/Utility Paths/Noctomancer/4th Level/Slashing Shadows.md

 		- Take 2d8 slashing damage.
 		- Their movement is slowed by 10ft.
 - **Upcasting**:
 	- You may upcast this psycast.
-For every . psyfocus spent above the normal cost for this psycast, .
+For every 17 psyfocus spent above the normal cost for this psycast, the psycast lasts an additional 2 turns.